 Generally speaking, your home will be suitable for cavity wall insulation if:

-Some walls exposed to extreme weather and driving rain can also be unsuitable for cavity wall insulation.
 In all cases if you’re thinking about cavity wall insulation, always check with a registered installer who will assess whether your home is suitable.